Brian Lohse

 Brian K. Lohse (born 27 November 1968) is an American attorney and politician.
-A member of the Republican Party, he was elected to the Iowa House of Representatives in 2018, succeeding Zach Nunn in District 45.
+A member of the Republican Party, he was elected to the Iowa House of Representatives in 2018, succeeding Zach Nunn in District 30.
 Prior to his state legislative service, Lohse sat on the city council of Bondurant, Iowa, for eight years.

 Early life and education

 Brian Lohse was born in Zion, Illinois and raised in Amboy.
 After earning a Bachelor of Arts degree in social sciences from the University of Northwestern – St. Paul, Lohse graduated from Drake University Law School in 1995, and joined a legal practice in Lee County, Illinois.

 Career

 After three years, Lohse returned to Iowa, working as a lawyer for EMC Insurance.
 In 2004, Lohse also held a second job as a newspaper carrier.
 In September 2012, Lohse and his wife Mary won an Iowa Powerball lottery jackpot of $202 million, at the time the state's second-largest Powerball jackpot.
 With the winnings, the couple established the Lohse Family Foundation, funded the construction of a high school football stadium, and opened a grocery store in their hometown of Bondurant, Iowa.
 After winning the lottery, Brian Lohse ended his practice of law.
 Mary Lohse remained a medical assistant at a Mercy Medical Center-affiliated clinic, though only on a part-time basis.
-In August 2022, Fareway announced that it would acquired the Brick Street Market and Café from the Lohse family.
+In August 2022, Fareway announced that it would acquire the Brick Street Market and Café from the Lohse family.